 Stay compliant

-To help with the transition to this new regime, Hawksford can obtain the tax registration number, prepare audited financial statements to support the determined taxable income and submit annual corporate tax returns on the company’s behalf.
+To help with the transition to this new corporate tax regime, Hawksford can obtain the UAE tax registration number, compute tax, prepare audited financial statements to support the determined taxable income and submit annual corporate tax returns to the FTA on your company’s behalf.
 Our team can also conduct thorough tax research tailored to your company's needs, ensuring your corporate tax returns are prepared accurately and submitted on time.

 Speak to our experts today